EscVM/TensorFlow_Face_Recognition/README.md

 ```bash
    python3 faceAssistant.py
    ```
-# 4.0 Create a simple server fort Google Home Assistant
+# 4.0 Create a simple server for Google Home Assistant

 Coming soon...

-# 5.0 Personalize the prject with the configuartions files
+# 5.0 Personalize the prject with the configurations files

 Coming soon...